taiki-e/portable-atomic/DEVELOPMENT.md

 We mainly use QEMU to test for targets other than x86_64/aarch64, but some instructions do not work well in QEMU, so we sometimes use other tools.
 This section describes testing powerpc64le using IBM [POWER Functional Simulator](https://www.ibm.com/support/pages/node/6491145).

+Note: Since QEMU 8.1.1, QEMU now supports all the instructions we use.

 <!-- omit in toc -->
 ### Setup